Author: Lauren

 Students Excel in Technological Learning at St. John Bosco

 Tek4Kids partnered with St. John Bosco in 2013 to provide a technology-based learning environment for students, with the goal helping them excel in the field of technology and improve their opportunities for employment in the future.
 St. John Bosco serves more than 200 students in grades one through six.
-Currently, computer classes are taught in … Continue reading Students Excel in Technological Learning at St. John Bosco
+Currently, computer classes are taught in fifth and sixth grades.
+A computer lab was built for students to use the laptops to their fullest potential.

 Electricity Is Key to Water Systems at Montfort School